Sameer-khan0/Sameer-khan0/README.md

 - Creative side projects addressing real-world problems.
 - Anything that involves building amazing things with talented people!

-### ⚡ Fun Fact
-I'm not just about code—I can solve a Rubik's cube in under 30 seconds!

 ### 💼 Skills and Interests
 - **Full-stack Development:** Proficient in JavaScript, Python, and Node.js.
 - **UI/UX Design:** Mastery in Figma and Sketch.